Lawmakers Do Away With Permanent Alimony

 The Florida Senate Has Voted and the Result Means the End Of Permanent Alimony in Family Law and Divorce Cases

 On Thursday, April 4th SB 718 was approved by Florida lawmakers in Tallahassee which puts an end to permanent alimony, also known as spousal support, places limits on alimony awards based on a person’s income, and allows payers of alimony to request a termination upon retirement; as reported by the Orlando Sentinel.

-If you or someone you know is going through a divorce or has a current order of spousal support then they should consult an Orlando alimony and divorce attorney.
-Call for a free consultation: 407-347-4738
+If you or someone you know is going through a divorce or has a current order of spousal support, then they should consult an Orlando alimony and divorce attorney.
+Call Sean today to discuss your case: 407-347-4738

 Sean Smallwood is an Orlando divorce attorney for the law firm Sean Smallwood, Orlando Divorce & Family Law P.A. where he represents clients in all areas of family law and divorce.
 100% of the practice is devoted to family law.
 As an attorney in Orlando, he has helped many families with a wide variety of family law cases including Divorce, Child Custody, Child Support, and many other issues.